Regarding coating, the floors, epoxy and polyurethane are excellent options depending on your requirements.

-Both materials have their advantages and disadvantages, which may make choosing either one more complicated.
-To make matters even more confusing, these materials are pretty solid and durable, making them top contenders.
+Both materials have advantages and disadvantages, which may complicate choosing either.
+To make matters even more confusing, these materials are solid and durable, making them top contenders.

 However, there can only be one type of coating on the floor.
 This is why we have put together this little guide for you.

 Hopefully, this will help clear the confusion and allow you to pick the right one.
 Now, let’s move on to the essential details.

 Let’s start by discussing a bit about what epoxy coatings are.
 Usually used on concrete flooring, epoxy is durable and resistant to damage caused by a lot of activity on the surface.
 An epoxy coating is versatile, allowing you to curate it at various thicknesses.

 The two parts are mixed well together and then applied to any concrete surface where it is left to cure.
 The thing to remember here is that changing the ratios of the resin and hardener is possible depending on the intended outcome.

 The epoxy coating is customisable and delivers a glossy or matte finish.
 But these are just the convenience surrounding epoxy; here are some reasons why they are trendy.

 As mentioned, an epoxy coating is ideal for working with concrete.
 One of the main reasons for this is that it bonds fast to concrete and allows the surface to be more open to topcoats.

 Another reason this is so popular is that epoxy coatings are much thicker than any other material.
 Usually, the coat is around 8 to 15 mm wide, ideal for covering blemishes and cracks on the concrete surface.
 Additionally, since the coat is thick, it is much more durable and long-lasting.